Skip to content

 The Method

-This initiative uses automated and human coding to identify negative and negative and hateful speech by prominent people in media and politics against groups.
-It uses a Python-based tool to search media transcripts (for media personalities) and Tweets (for politicians) and identifies potential units of analysis when negative words and groups (from two dictionaries) are in close proximity.
+This initiative uses automated and human coding to identify positive and negative speech by prominent people in media and politics against groups.
+It uses a Python-based tool to search Tweets and identifies potential units of analysis when positive or negative words and groups (from two dictionaries) are in close proximity.

 Our Results